 — project name,

-— contract type,
+— appointment and contract type,

 — project value,

-— project description, including size,
+— project description including size, location and client,

-— a named client referee,
+— named referee

 — CSCS Managerial card,

 Bidders will be required to provide certificates for the abovementioned qualifications and credentials.